cancerberoSgx/jsx-alone/README.md

 # Demos

-Generated html pages, using both implementations are available in [samples](https://cancerberosgx.github.io/jsx-alone/index.html).
+* Generated html pages, using both implementations are available in [samples](https://cancerberosgx.github.io/jsx-alone/index.html).
 Some are static html pages generated server side with string implementation and other are JS programs rendering JSX in the browser with DOM implementation.

+ * [jsx-explorer](https://cancerberosgx.github.io/jsx-alone/jsx-explorer) (WIP).
+App using redux, bulma.css, as foundation and toolkits like the TypeScript compiler, monaco-editor, and others 100% client-side using the `jsx-alone-dom`.
+The objective but trying to play with the implementation on a real world to test DOM implementation, find bugs and limitations, etc. Although WIP I think it might be useful...

 # Motivation / Objectives